Oman: Prehistory

-At Aybut Al Auwal, in the Dhofar Governorate of Oman, a site was discovered in 2011 containing more than 100 surface scatters of stone tools, belonging to a regionally specific African lithic industry—the late Nubian Complex—known previously only from the northeast and Horn of Africa.
+Al Aybut Al Awal, in the Dhofar Governorate of Oman, a site was discovered in 2011 containing more than 100 surface scatters of stone tools, belonging to a regionally specific African lithic industry—the late Nubian Complex—known previously only from the northeast and Horn of Africa.
 Two optically stimulated luminescence age estimates place the Arabian Nubian Complex at 106,000 years old.
 This supports the proposition that early human populations moved from Africa into Arabia during the Late Pleistocene.

 In recent years surveys have uncovered Palaeolithic and Neolithic sites on the eastern coast.
 Main Palaeolithic sites include Saiwan-Ghunaim in the Barr al-Hikman.
 Archaeological remains are particularly numerous for the Bronze Age Umm an-Nar and Wadi Suq periods.
 At the archaeological sites of Bat, Al-Janah, and Al-Ayn wheel-turned pottery, hand-made stone vessels, metals industry artifacts, and monumental architecture have been preserved.

 Ancient history

 Magan civilisation

 Sumerian tablets referred to Oman as "Magan" and in the Akkadian language "Makan", a name that links Oman's ancient copper resources.
 This is a clear reference to the Magan civilisation, an ancient region in what is now modern day Oman and United Arab Emirates, which was referred to in Sumerian cuneiform texts of around 2300 BCE and existed until 550 BCE as a source of copper and diorite for Mesopotamia.
+There are six periods of human settlement with distinctive behaviours in Northern Oman before Islam, which include the Hafit period from 3,200 to 2,600 BCE, the Umm Al Nar culture from 2,600 to 2,000 BCE, and the Wadi Suq culture from 2,000 to 1,300 BCE.

 Iron Age to pre-Islamic period

-There is considerable agreement in sources that frankincense was used by traders in 1500 BCE.
-The Land of Frankincense, a UNESCO World Heritage Site, dramatically illustrates that the incense constituted testimony to South Arabian civilisations.

 During the 8th century BCE, it is believed that the Yaarub, the descendant of Qahtan, ruled the entire region of Yemen, including Oman.
 Wathil bin Himyar bin Abd-Shams (Saba) bin Yashjub (Yaman) bin Yarub bin Qahtan later ruled Oman.
 It is thus believed that the Yaarubah were the first settlers in Oman from Yemen.